flux-resource(1)

 -i, --include=TARGETS

-Filter the results to only include resources matching TARGETS, which may be specified either as an idset of broker ranks or list of hosts in hostlist form.
-It is not an error to specify ranks or hosts which do not exist.
+Filter results to only include resources matching TARGETS, which may be specified either as an idset of broker ranks or list of hosts or nodes in hostlist form.
+It is not an error to specify ranks, nodes, or hosts which do not exist.

 If specified with targets (IDSET or HOSTLIST), drain the specified nodes.
 Any remaining free arguments are recorded as a reason for the drain event.
 By default, flux resource drain fails if any of the targets are already drained.